 There are no common side effects otherwise noted.

-How long does someone need to take them for?
+For how long does someone need to take ketoanalogues?

 The recommended minimum length of time to use ketoanalogues is generally three months, unless otherwise indicated by your physician or dietitian.